simsoll/frontend-first-assignment/handover.md

 * Icons

 Consider the follow:
-* Write down an explanation as to why you made these choices.
+* Write down an explanation about why you made these choices.

 ### Typeface
 The website uses the Open Sans typeface - a humanist sans-serif typeface - as it's well suited for the flat design supporting the design target and it works well on both web and mobile.
-It makes the content easily readable even in small sizes, which will be very benificial for the construction workers on their smaller screen sizes.
+It makes the content easily readable even in small sizes, which will be very beneficial for the construction workers on their smaller screen sizes.

 #### Body text
-The body font size is 1.4rem with an appropriate line-height, which will enhance readability on all devices.
+The body font size is 1.4 rem with an appropriate line-height, which will enhance readability on all devices.

 ???
 Add body + lorem text